CoVR-2: Automatic Data Construction for Composed Video Retrieval: Implementation details

 \section{Implementation details}

-We describe the dataset generation computation time (Section~\ref{app:subsec:dataset-computation-time}), further training details (Section~\ref{app:subsec:training}), provide the templates we use for our rule-based baseline (Section~\ref{app:subsec:rule-based}), and details about our MTG-LLM finetuning and inference (Section~\ref{app:subsec:mtg-llm}).
+We describe the dataset generation computation time (Section~\ref{app:subsec:dataset-computation-time}), further training details (Section~\ref{app:subsec:training}), provide the templates we use for our rule-based baseline (Section~\ref{app:subsec:rule-based}), details about our MTG-LLM finetuning and inference (Section~\ref{app:subsec:mtg-llm}), and prompt to our prompting experiment (Section~\ref{app:subsec:prompting-llm}.